britnia/connect_four/README.md

 # Development
 1. Clone the repo `$ git clone https://github.com/britnia/connect_four.git`
-2. Grab all the dependencies `$ bundle install`
+2. Grab all the dependencies `$ bundle`
 3. Create the database `$ rails db:create`
 4. Migrate the database `$ rails db:migrate`
 5. Start up the server `$ rails s`
-6. Navigate to localhost:3000 in your browser and follow the onscreen instructions.
+6. Navigate to http://localhost:3000 in your browser and follow the onscreen instructions.

 # Development ToDos
 ## for Primary Game Play
-* error in show. somehow it's calling each on a string "b" now?!?!?
 * decide if I'm going to use the delete feature.
 Tear it out if not.
 * unit tests
 * controller tests

-## Get on Heroku
-* switch over DB to use postgres instead of sqlite3
-* get it on the herokus!
+* model test
+* move game controller helper methods to a concern

 ## Petty things because I'm a perfectionist
 * pretty up the buttons